Hi, I'm Kate (she/her)

 Neurodiversity and the Workplace

 With everything I do, intersectionality-focused practice is at the forefront of my mind.
-Over the last few years, my knowledge and language has grown extensively in relation to Disability Justice, intersectional identities, intersectionality and the systems of oppression which underpin the ableism so many people are working towards dismantling.
+Over the last few years, my knowledge and language has grown extensively in relation to Disability Justice, intersectional identities, intersectionality and the systems of oppression which underpin the ableism so many people experience and many of us are working towards dismantling.

 I’m proud to be a Speech and Language Therapist, however, I recognise the role I can play in decolonialising the profession and utilising privilege meaningfully.
 This journey is ongoing and certainly won’t be without mistakes, however, all growth is necessary and crucial for truly neurodiversity-affirming practice.